-1See in particular the Brussels Convention of 26 July 1995 on the protection of the European Communities' financial interests, the Brussels Convention of 26 May 1997 on the fight against corruption involving officials of the European Communities or officials of Member States of the European Union and the OECD Convention of 17 December 1997 on combating bribery of foreign public officials in international business transactions.
+1See, in particular, the Brussels Convention of 26 July 1995 on the protection of the financial interests of the European Community, the Brussels Convention of 26 May 1997 on the fight against corruption involving public officials of both the European Community and the Member States and the OECD Convention of 17 December 1997 on the fight against corruption of foreign public officials in economic and international transactions.

-2 In this regard, the Explanatory Report accompanying Legislative Decree 231/2001 emphasises: "we begin with the presumption (empirically founded) that, in the case of an offence committed by a senior manager, the "subjective" requirement for the entity's liability [i.e. the so-called "organisational negligence" of the entity] is satisfied, since top management expresses and represents the entity's policy.
-If this is not the case, the company must demonstrate that it played no role, and this can only be done by demonstrating satisfaction of a series of concurrent requirements".
+2The Explanatory Report accompanying Legislative Decree 231/2001 emphasises: "we begin with the presumption (empirically founded) that, in the case of an offence committed by a senior manager, the "subjective" requirement for the entity's liability [i.e. the so-called "organisational negligence" of the entity] is satisfied, since top management expresses and represents the entity's policy; if this is not the case, the company must demonstrate that it played no role, and this can only be done by demonstrating satisfaction of a series of concurrent requirements".

-- the duty of supervising the operation, effectiveness and compliance with the models as well as updating those models had been entrusted to an internal body with independent powers of initiative and oversight; - c) the perpetrators committed the offence by fraudulently evading the compliance models; - d) there was no inadequate oversight or omission of supervision by the body referred to in letter b) above.
+- c) the perpetrators committed the offence by fraudulently evading the compliance models; - d) there was no inadequate oversight or omission of supervision by the body referred to in letter b) above.